matthewxgoad/growr-plant-exchange/README.md

 Welcome to Growr, a plant exchange app with the focus of promoting community/local gathering and networking through the love of all things plant related.

-With the dependency on mobile apps rooted deep in our behaviors, we want to revitilize what it means to be part of and have the support of a community.
-Growr acts as a facilitator of "good neighbor vibes" by targeting the all your acitivities within a set radius - we're in support of face-to-plant interactions, not emoji-to-emoji. :seedling:
+With the dependency on mobile apps rooted deep in our behaviors, we want to revitalize what it means to be part of and have the support of a community.
+Growr acts as a facilitator of "good neighbor vibes" by targeting the all your activities within a set radius - we're in support of face-to-plant interactions, not emoji-to-emoji. :seedling:

-Exchanges are just to get you into first gear - trade seeds for clippings, give away some free aloe pups, request some strange succulant to add to the collection - grow not just new plants but also your community and hit up the farmer's market or start a new urban/community garden with your new-to-you neighbors!
+Exchanges are just to get you into first gear - trade seeds for clippings, give away some free aloe pups, request some strange succulent to add to the collection - grow not just new plants but also your community and hit up the farmer's market or start a new urban/community garden with your new-to-you neighbors!

 ### Project Status: